MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 :::image type="content" source="media/data-collection-transformations/transformation-overview.png" lightbox="media/data-collection-transformations/transformation-overview.png" alt-text="Diagram that shows ingestion-time transformation for incoming data." border="false":::

+## Create a transformation
+There are some data collection scenarios that will allow you to add a transformation using the Azure portal, but most scenarios will require you to create a new DCR using its JSON definition or add a transformation to an existing DCR.
+See [Create a transformation in Azure Monitor](./data-collection-transformations-create.md) for different options and [Best practices and samples for transformations in Azure Monitor](./data-collection-transformations-samples.md) for sample transformation queries for common scenarios.

 ## Workspace transformation DCR
 Transformations are defined in a data collection rule (DCR), but there are still data collections in Azure Monitor that don't yet use a DCR.
 Examples include resource logs collected by [diagnostic settings](./diagnostic-settings.md) and application data collected by [Application insights](../app/app-insights-overview.md).